This August we celebrate the lovely Mayleen Bani at Poppys on the Lagoon.

 Mayleen designs all her fashionable garments, if you want to wear one of her designs, you can contact her on 5406392.

-This article was originally published in the Vanuatu Daily Post’s June 2022 Life and Style magazine edition.
+This article was originally published in the August,2022 edition of the Vanuatu Daily Post’s Life and Style magazine.

 We are proud partners with VDP and Sista’s time to implement this project which is covered by CARE Vanuatu.